Kotlin/KEEP/proposals/type-classes.md

 ## Language Changes

-- Add `with` to require instances evidences in both function and class/object declarations as demonstrated by previous and below examples:
+- Add `with` to require instances evidences in both function and class/object declarations
+- Add `extension` to provide instance evidences for a given type class

+As demonstrated by previous and below examples:
 ```kotlin
 extension class OptionMonoid<A>(with M: Monoid<A>) : Monoid<Option<A>> // class position using parameter "M"
 extension class OptionMonoid<A>(with Monoid<A>) : Monoid<Option<A>> // class position using anonymous `Monoid` parameter